blockchain-systems/ScaleSFL/example-participant/README.md

 ### Federated Learning Service

-First make sure you have the required version of python installed (^3.9), and install poetry
+First make sure you have the required version of python installed (^3.9), and install [Poetry](https://python-poetry.org)

 ```sh
 pip install poetry --user